Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/utility_maxq_example.rst

 ``maxq`` Utility Example
 ========================

-This example shows how to use the :py:meth:`.ReservoirModel.maxq` utility when modelling a single reservoir model.
+This example shows how to use the :py:meth:`.ReservoirModel.find_maxq` utility when modelling a single reservoir model.

 .. note::